Alphabetical Plant Listing

 Popular Gardenias, Popular Gardenia Varieties, Large Gardenias, Hardy Gardenias

-Beloved for their intoxicating fragrance and attractive, waxy, creamy-white flowers contrasting beautifully with their shiny, leathery, dark green leaves, Gardenias are irresistible heat-loving evergreen shrubs or trees.
-Native to the tropical and subtropical regions of Africa, southern Asia, Australasia and Oceania, Gardenias are not the easiest shrubs to grow, but their exquisite fragrant flowers make up for the extra attention they require.
+Cherished for their mesmerizing aroma and beautiful, creamy-white flowers that beautifully contrast with their glossy, leathery, dark green foliage, Gardenias are undeniably captivating, warm-climate evergreen shrubs or trees.
+Hailing from the tropical and subtropical regions of Africa, southern Asia, Australasia, and Oceania, Gardenias may not be the simplest shrubs to cultivate.
+However, their extraordinary fragrant blossoms compensate for the additional care they demand.

 Here is the list of the most popular Large Gardenia cultivars.
 They make wonderful evergreen accent shrubs and exquisitely fragrant hedges.
-Plant them where you will be able to enjoy their perfume daily: near a doorway, along a path, near your patio or deck.
+Plant them where you can enjoy their perfume daily: near a doorway, along a path, near your patio or deck.

 Guide Information